 OVERVIEW: Libya remains in chaos following the outbreak of revolution and overthrow of its dictator in 2011.
 Today, three opposing governments vie for control.
 The conflicts have severely damaged the country’s infrastructure and have made gospel work in the country extremely difficult.
-A dozen missionaries have lost their lives over the last century, and evangelical work in the country is ruthlessly opposed.
+Many missionaries and indigenous believers have been killed in recent years, and evangelical work in the country is ruthlessly opposed.
 Christians are a small minority in Libya (less than 3 percent of the population), but their number continues to grow despite persecution and a volatile political environment.

 PERSECUTOR: Extremist groups operate throughout the country, including the Muslim Brotherhood and the self-proclaimed Islamic State (ISIS).
 Friends and family also severely persecute converts.